Your Guide to the Ultimate Rattler Experience

 For happy hour, craft beer lovers make their way to Proof Brewing, Co., Tallahassee’s largest brewery where guests enjoy a modern yet intimate tasting room, expansive lawn, covered patio, award-winning craft beer, and on-site restaurant called the Brew Pub.
 History buffs will enjoy browsing the menu at Bar 1903, located downtown in the historic Walker Library, the cocktail menu spans 160 years of historic drinks.
 Those interested in cocktails with a view can delight in the colorful city landscape from one of Tallahassee’s three rooftop bars, Charlie Park at Cascades Park, downtown at Eve on Adams or at Level 8 at the Hotel Duval.

 Guided tours are a great way to relax and learn your way around the Capital City as told the eyes of one of Tallahassee’s local experts.
-Sit back and enjoy the ride as you learn about the history, sites and people that make Tallahassee a Southern Living Top 10 City of the South.
+Sit back and enjoy the ride as you learn about the history, sites and people that make Tallahassee a Southern Living Top 10 College Town in 2022.

 There’s no friendlier, more intimate way to see Tallahassee than from the seat of a Capital City Pedicab.
 Roll up and down the famed “seven hills” of Tallahassee, traversing the downtown, Gaines Street, the city’s universities, historic sites and much more.
 All Aboard Capital City Tours provides a narrated sightseeing tour on an electric golf cart named Wilma, SUV, or for groups, on Stella, a fancy trolley.
 To add a little adventure to your tour, check out Tallahassee Segway tours and experience self-balancing, green technology transporters that require only a few minutes of training to ride.
 For Families with children or those who prefer to sit they also have a sporty two-seat scooter so everyone can join the fun.